awslabs/gluonts/docs/getting_started/background.md

 # Background

-## What is Time-Series Forecasting?
+## What is Time Series Forecasting?

 Generally speaking, forecasting just means making predictions about events in the feature.
-Trivially, in time-series forecasting we want to predict the future values of a given time-series.
+Trivially, in time series forecasting we want to predict the future values of a given time series.

 For example, in electricy production it is very important that demand and supply are in balance.
 Thus, producers anticipate consumer demand for electricity and plan production capacity accordingly.
-In other words, producers rely on accurate time-series forecasting of consumer demand for electricity to generate just enough supply.
+In other words, producers rely on accurate time series forecasting of consumer demand for electricity to generate just enough supply.

-In forecasting, there is the implicit assumption that observable behaviours of the past that impact time-series values continue into the future.
+In forecasting, there is the implicit assumption that observable behaviours of the past that impact time series values continue into the future.
 To stay with the electricity example: people will generally consume less energy in the night than during the day, will watch TV mostly during the evenings and use air conditioners when it's hot during summer.